syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image7.png)

-*Satellite imagery of the medical facility and the neighboring school.*
+*Satellite imagery of the medical facility (on the right) and the neighboring school (on the left).*

 ![](/assets/investigations/Daraa2018/image31.jpg)

 *The [geolocation](https://goo.gl/maps/vfqoNBu946gejr3UA) of the medical faciity using the Al Jazeera [video report](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DlrD4rY0nCS4&sa=D&ust=1540401260493000) on the town.*